Apple decided to advance its Internet privacy focus by adding some additional features to its premium cloud service – iCloud Plus.

 When browsing with Safari, Private Relay ensures all traffic leaving a user’s device is encrypted, so no one between the user and the website they are visiting can access and read it, not even Apple or the user’s network provider.

-With all this in mind, iCloud Plus’ Private Relay can be a good option for the privacy concerned and for those who don’t want their activity to be tracked either by advertisers or other third parties for other unknown reasons to the common Internet user.
+With all this in mind, iCloud Plus’ Private Relay can be a good option for the privacy concerned and for those who don’t want their activity tracked either by advertisers or other third parties for other unknown reasons to the common Internet user.

 How does Private Relay differ from other VPNs?